 Overall we think that practicing receiving feedback is very important and that the three triggers identified by Sheila Heen are a very helpful framework through which to do so.
 We also believe that learning how to receive feedback well helps people learn how to deliver it well.

 As with most frameworks of this nature, it’s important to remain mindful and aware of your thoughts and emotions when you’re in feedback conversations.
 Remaining aware of, and understanding, what you’re thinking and feeling will help ensure you manage the conversations well.
+Receiving feedback is always threatening, but we can get better at it.

 Sources and further reading